szaumoor/ZSTweaks/README.md

 **Component 300:** Make Iron Skins cast as fast a Stoneskin

-Just as it sounds, it allows druids to do that, like wizards, so they're protected as quickly as wizards do, and reduces the need to use them only in pre-fight buffing rituals.
+Just as it sounds, it allows druids to do that, like wizards, so they're protected as quickly as mages do with Stoneskin, and reduces the need to use them only in pre-fight buffing rituals.

 **Component 310:** Make Fire Seeds create more seeds that do slightly more damage, with an enchantment of 2